ocvt/aws/README.md

   IdentityFile ~/.ssh/ocvt-dev-key.pem
 ```

+1. Run `ssh pineswamp` to ensure SSH works
-1. Run `ansible-playbook ansible/main.yml -i ansible/hosts.cfg` to install required packages on the host
+2. Run `ansible-playbook ansible/main.yml -i ansible/hosts.cfg` to install required packages on the host
-2. Clone this repository to the server
+3. Clone this repository to the server
-3. Set the environment variables
+4. Set the environment variables
-4. Run `docker-compose up -d` to start the services
+5. Run `docker-compose up -d` to start the services
-5. TODO configure backups
+6. TODO configure backups